 Find our content helpful?
 You can support the BFT team by making your gear, apparel, and travel purchases through the affiliate links in this blog post.
 We get a small commission with no added cost to you.
 You can also say thanks by leaving a tip in our virtual tip jar.
 THANK YOU!

-This blog post is all about Backpacking 101 to help you plan and prepare for your first overnight backpacking trip.
-As a beginner backpacker, there are a number of questions that are probably swirling through your head.
-What gear do I need?
+As a beginner backpacker, there are a number of questions that are probably swirling through your head: What gear do I need?
 Where should I go?
 Do I need a permit?
 What should I eat?
-At Bearfoot Theory, you’ll find the answers to those questions and more, because spending time outdoors is an empowering activity that makes a positive impact on people no matter the age, ability, or experience.
-And backpacking is one of the most rewarding ways to get out there.
+Below you’ll find the answers to those questions and more!

 How to Physically Prepare for Backpacking